 - All pre-conception and pregnant women with Type 1 diabetes are eligible for CGM (see CGM T1DM pathway) but will also need to use SMBG if the CGM device/reader fails, is damaged, is lost or to facilitate glucose testing when use of the CGM device is not appropriate.
-If a person cannot use CGM or declines a CGM device they should be offered SMBG. - All pre-conception and pregnant women with pre-existing Type 2 diabetes or gestational diabetes should be offered SMBG4.
+If a person cannot use CGM or declines a CGM device they should be offered SMBG. - All pre-conception and pregnant women with pre-existing T2DM or gestational diabetes should be offered SMBG4.
 They may be eligible for CGM (see 'SEL Flash Glucose Monitoring guidance'.) - Women with diabetes are more likely to have adverse outcomes including foetal anomaly, macrosomia and neonatal death.
 Foetal anomaly and still-birth are related to the quality of glucose control in early pregnancy.7 - If a woman with diabetes who is planning to become pregnant needs intensification of blood glucose-lowering therapy, advise her to increase the frequency of SMBG to include fasting levels and a mixture of pre-meal and post-meal levels.
 (See 'Recommendations for SMBG Regimens' below) 4. - After birth: Refer women with pre-existing diabetes back to their routine diabetes care arrangements4 - See NICE guideline on diabetes in pregnancy for further advice.

-TREATMENT GROUP RECOMMENDATIONS FOR SMBG REGIMENS RECOMMENDED TESTING FREQUENCY when ADDITIONAL INFORMATION not using additional CGM Pre- conception, pregnancy & gestational diabetes Type 1: PRE-CONCEPTION & PREGNANCY Usually 7 - 15 times a day Please note, specialist teams may advise additional testing Type 2: PRE-CONCEPTION & PREGNANCY Usually 4 - 12 times a day dependent on individual circumstances Gestational DIABETES Usually 4 - 8 times a day
+TREATMENT GROUP RECOMMENDATIONS FOR SMBG REGIMENS RECOMMENDED TESTING FREQUENCY when not using additional CGM ADDITIONAL INFORMATION Pre- conception, pregnancy Type 1: PRE-CONCEPTION & PREGNANCY Usually 7 - 15 times a day Please note, specialist teams & gestational diabetes Type 2: PRE-CONCEPTION & PREGNANCY Usually 4 - 12 times a day may advise additional testing Gestational DIABETES Usually 4 - 8 times a day dependent on individual circumstances